neilr8133/microservice_demo1/README.md

 		(venv_minion) $ python minion.py

-You can change the port the minion listens on in `minion/config.ini` but if you do then make sure you also update the corresponding `minion_port` entry in `master/config.ini`.
+(You can change the port the minion listens on in `minion/config.ini` but if you do then make sure you also update the corresponding `minion_port` entry in `master/config.ini`.)

+After making a query to the system, a UUID will be returned that corresponds to your request (see `/query/<uuid>` below for details).

 ### /query/<uuid>

-To lookup the status of a query perform:
+To lookup the status of a job:

 		(venv) $ http localhost:8010/ask_a_minion/v1/query/<uuid>